skeres/ssl_tls_01/readme.md

-# Goals : Create Self-Signed Certificates using OpenSSL in 2 steps
+# Goals : Create self-signed certificates using OpenSSL in 2 steps
 - Step 1 : Create our own root CA certificate Authority
-- step 2 : Create our Self-Signed Certificate with our root CA
+- Step 2 : Create our Self-Signed Certificate with our root Authority

 **Inspired from tutorial**
 [How to Create Self-Signed Certificates using OpenSSL ](https://devopscube.com/create-self-signed-certificates-openssl/)

 **Prerequisites :**
 - Openssl installed on your host
-- Docker installed on your host
-- Dockerhub account to pull images

 **TL;DR**
 ## > Context
-You want to set up SSL/TLS communication, like for example a web server.
+You want to set up SSL/TLS communication between servers.
 The trick is here : we can be our own certificate authority (CA) by creating a self-signed root CA certificate,
-and then installing it as a trusted certificate in the local browser.
+and then installing it as a trusted certificate in our the local browser.
+Dude, how are you gonna that ?
-We will generate 5 files.
+Man, it's quiet simple, we will just generate 5 files.
 - rootCA.crt  rootCA.key : encrypted, our root Authority to signe certificates
 - server.csr  server.key : encrypted, our web server information for example.
 - cert.conf : a temporary file, containing information non encrypted information about our web server
 - server.crt : last, but not least, our final SSL certificate four our web serveur.

 After that, we will use our server.crt file to configure our web server and set SSL, and rootCA.crt in our browser
-to mention him that our server can be trusted.
+to inform him that our server can be trusted.

-## >> STEP 1 : Create a root CA certificate to trust the self-signed certificate.
+## >> STEP 1 : Create our own root CA certificate Authority
 We will use our rootCA.key and rootCA.crt to sign later the SSL certificate.

 ### Create a dedicated directory for our work